ridomin/Rido.IoTHubClient/README.md

 ```

 ## Custom Topics Usage

+Note> MQTT Broker support lives in the `preview` branch

 When connected to a MQTTBroker enabled hub, this library allows to pub/sub to topics defined in the hub topic-space.